Uncovering sand mining’s impacts on the world’s rivers

 Up to 50 billion tonnes of sand and gravel are mined each year to meet soaring demand from construction and land reclamation – making it the largest extractive industry on the planet.
 Yet most people have never given it even a passing thought.
 And nor have most decision makers and river managers.

-And they really should because not only is the world’s economy built on sand but unsustainable sand mining also poses a risk to rivers across the globe – and to the people, economies and nature that depend on them.
+And they really should because not only is the world’s economy built on sand and gravel (or aggregate) but unsustainable sand mining also poses a risk to rivers across the globe – and to the people, economies and nature that depend on them.

 Concerned by the potential impacts on the wold’s rivers, WWF commissioned a review of the available scientific evidence as well as relevant government reports and media articles.
 Published during World Water Week 2018, the Impacts of sand mining on ecosystem structure, process and biodiversity in rivers outlines the vast scale of the industry and details some of its significant impacts on rivers.

-Global demand for sand and gravel – technically aggregate mining but commonly referred to as sand mining – has increased rapidly over the past two decades, largely driven by growth in the Asia Pacific region, particularly in China but also increasingly in India.
+Global demand for sand and gravel – technically aggregate mining but commonly referred to (including in this article) as sand mining – has increased rapidly over the past two decades, largely driven by growth in the Asia Pacific region, particularly in China but also increasingly in India.
 Astonishingly, China consumed more sand between 2011–2013 than the US did in the whole of the 20th Century.

-Most sand is used for construction (sand makes up 90% of concrete and 80% of asphalt) but substantial quantities are also swallowed up by land reclamation.
+Most sand and gravel is used for construction (aggregate makes up 80% of concrete and 80% of asphalt) but substantial quantities are also swallowed up by land reclamation.
 Intent on continuing to expand its land area, Singapore remains the world’s largest importer.

 Sand mining is already putting unprecedented pressure on rivers, floodplains and deltas – and demand is only set to grow as development, urbanisation and gargantuan infrastructure projects, such as the Belt & Road Initiative, consume more and more sand.
 And the impacts are certainly cause for concern.